SIX Group

-SIX is a key financial market infrastructure company in Switzerland.
+SIX is a financial market infrastructure company in Switzerland.
 The company provides services relating to securities transactions, the processing of financial information, payment transactions and is building a digital infrastructure.
 The company name SIX is an abbreviation and stands for Swiss Infrastructure and Exchange.
 SIX is globally active, with its headquarters in Zurich.

 Company history

 1930: Foundation of Ticker AG and subscription to the new stock exchange

 Ticker AG in Zurich was founded with the purpose of transmitting stock market prices.
 It was the predecessor of Telekurs AG, which later merged with other companies to form SIX.

 With the opening of the new exchange, the ticker system also began to broadcast.
 This stock exchange ticker, one of the first on the European continent and a special application of the local telegraph, transmitted the Zurich stock exchange prices, the closing prices of other Swiss and important foreign stock exchanges in italics on a narrow strip of paper to any number of recipients.